-I have 3 girls and while they can be the sweetest most precious little ladies you have ever met in your life, they have a whole other side…trust me.
-Since it can be demanding to keep up with these little ones, I figured I would try to share a few things I have learned along this journey called MOTHERHOOD.
+I have 3 girls and while they can be the sweetest most precious little ladies you have ever met in your life, they have a whole other side – trust me.
+Since it can be demanding to keep up with these little ones, I figured I would try to share a few things I have learned along this beautiful, messy, difficult journey called motherhood.

-10 Tips to Parenting Success
+10 Tips for Parenting Success

 If you are having a constant nagging problem with trying to turn this one around from a lifestyle of consistently giving in, then as soon as you say no, let them know you mean business, if they beg or whine or throw a tantrum give an immediate consequence.
 This should get you back on track to consistency in no time.